PopnPrimp/popgym/_posts/2018-05-16-bureau-of-general-services.md

 ![Pop Gym at BGSQD](/assets/bgsqd2.jpg)

-Palm Heels for the people!
-Don't get that joke?
-No worries!
+Pop Gym is back at the bureau!
 Come by this FREE Pop Gym Pop Up workshop at The Bureau of General Services Queer Division at 7:00 PM to learn some introductory skills that will keep you feeling safe.
 We'll be covering the basics: stretching, conditioning, technique, and theory, with the hope that participants will leave with some super useful foundations that will aid them in the day-to-day.
 Mix that in with some sweat and some movement, and you'll have an accessible and confidence-boosting good time for all.
 Whether you are a beginner, or someone with experience, come work it out with us!

 Open to all ages!
 We'll be moving around, so participants should wear clothing in which they are comfortable stretching and sweating.